meronteklehaymanotgebru/miscellaneous/README.md

 # miscellaneous
-# Purpose- To inform the AkiraChix community about the Safeguarding policy and the fire safety training purpose and key points
+# Purpose- To inform AkiraChix community about the Safeguarding policy and the fire safety training purpose and key points